 Receive new recipes updates in your email box:

 I measure kale in written recipe by the number of kale stalks used.
-Coarsely tear the leaves of each stalk to bite-size pieces.
+Coarsely tear the leaves of each full stalk to bite-size pieces.
 The stem is usually discarded, or can be put to better use.
-One full stalk of kale, yields roughly 15 grams of kale leaves in the recipe.
+One full stalk of curly kale, yields roughly 15 grams of kale leaves in the recipe.